RSR Pro 440 Turbo Water Injection

 Research...Bermuda Triangle and the Holy Grail

 Step 1: Round Up The Usual Suspects: Commercial diaphragm pumps like Shuflo and Flojet are pressure limited to 60 to 70 psi (controlled by internal bypass) or 150 + psi uncontrolled.
 The $900.00 Aquamist/Shurflo unit uses a 125 psi internal bypass.These pumps are big and, when rated in gallons per minute, are way out of bounds except for use in industrial settings as bilge pumps or crop sprayers.
-Specialized Aquamist mangnetic pumps are sexy but volume impaired (300cc) by their small reciprocating piston.
-Aquamist wants you to use two of their pumps if you need additional flow.
+Specialized Aquamist magnetic pumps were sexy but volume impaired (300cc) by their small reciprocating piston.
+Aquamist wanted you to use two of their pumps if you need additional flow.
+They even gave up on their own pumps.

 Step 2: Physics 101: We looked at all the possibilities to make the perfect pump i.e. swash plate, diaphragm, impeller, peristaltic, gear driven etc. and they all came up short.
 Either they were pressure limited, volume limited, or impossible to package in anything but a large multi-pound package.
 Fluid is not compressible so you need a lot of force to generate high pressures.
 You need large DC motors to actuate diaphragms, gears or pistons and the higher the pressure the more amperage is required.
 No free lunch.